-- When treating ulcers, duodenal (intestinal) bacteria makes the Helicobacter pylori pair, adults flow recommended dose is 40 mg of pantoprazole taken twice daily with 1000 mg of amoxicillin and 500 mg simultaneously of clarithromycin, 40 mg of pantoprazole .
+- When treating ulcers, duodenal (intestinal) bacteria makes the Helicobacter pylori pair; the adult flow recommended dose is 40 mg of pantoprazole taken twice daily with 1000 mg of amoxicillin and 500 mg simultaneously of clarithromycin, 40 mg of pantoprazole.

 Some presentations of this medication are compressed without chewing.
 Do not crush them either.
-Swallow your entire tablet with a glass of water, before, during or after the first meal of the day.
+Swallow your entire tablet with a glass of water before, during, or after the day’s first meal.

 Factors to determine the correct dose

-Several online factors can be used to determine the dose account a person needs.
-For example, depending on whether the person has a clinical follow-up weight.
+Several online factors can determine the dose account a person needs.
+For example, they depend on whether the person has a clinical follow-up weight.

 But also, the dose can be left strictly to the discretion of your doctor regardless of the patient’s weight.

-It is very important that this be taken moderately according to your doctor’s instructions.
-If you miss a dose, as soon as you take the next medicine plus the one you forgot, consider continuing the treatment as soon as possible.
+This must be taken moderately according to your doctor’s instructions.
+If you miss a dose, consider continuing the treatment as quickly as possible as soon as you take the next medicine plus the one you forgot.

-It is also important that you do not take a double dose to make up for the forgotten dose.
-If you are not sure what to do after forgetting a dose in your treatment, then it is best to consult your doctor or pharmacist.
+It is also essential that you not take a double dose to make up for the forgotten dose.
+If you are not sure what to do after failing an amount in your treatment, then it is best to consult your doctor or pharmacist.

 Finally, keep this medication at room temperature and out of the reach of children.